rikedyp/documentation/language-reference-guide/docs/symbols/slash-bar.md

 # Used as an Operator

-Slash Bar is a Monadic operator with a Dyadic operand
+Slash Bar is a monadic operator with a dyadic operand

 Operator Slash Bar means
 [Reduce First,  Reduce First N-Wise ](../primitive-operators/reduce-first.md)